Sergei-Korneev/linux-subzero/README.md

 to write some simple  software to stop this.

-<Plug>_This bash script sends CONT signal to the all processes spawned by the window you are clicking on, and STOP signal to previous window with its processes.
+This bash script sends CONT signal to the all processes spawned by the window you are clicking on, and STOP signal to previous window with its processes.

-Pros: Less CPU and battery consuming.
+**Pros:** Less CPU and battery consuming.

-Cons: Some background processes such as firefox may also stop their useful activity (e.g. downloading something).
+**Cons:** Some background processes such as firefox may also stop their useful activity (e.g. downloading something).

 ## Installation